Taxation in Gibraltar: Value added tax

 Gibraltar is a VAT free jurisdiction.

 Gaming tax (Online gaming)

 Levied at the rate of 1% of relevant income (gaming yield for online casinos and bets placed for online bookmakers), capped at £425,000 with a minimum payable of £85,000.

 Import duties

-Import duties are levied on goods imported into Gibraltar, mostly at rates of 0% - 12%.
-As of 1 July 2010, import duty on pedal cycles, electric cars, solar paneling and related equipment has been reduced to 0%.
+Import duties are levied on goods imported into Gibraltar, mostly at rates of 0% – 12%.
+As of 1 July 2010, import duty on pedal cycles, electric cars, solar panelling and related equipment has been reduced to 0%.
 Import duty on hybrid cars has similarly been reduced, though it has increased for petrol and diesel powered vehicles.

 Excise duties

 Levied mainly on spirits, wines, tobacco and mineral oils.

 Social insurance, 2009

 Minimums and maxima shown are per week.

 No contributions are payable if the person is not in receipt of earnings.

 Income earned by a student on holiday is exempt.

 Corporation tax

 Before 2009, the rate of corporation tax was 22%.
 With effect from 1 July 2009, regarding any new businesses, a start up rate of 10% will apply to any business established in Gibraltar after 1 July 2009.
 Tax will be assessed on an actual year basis.
 With effect from 1 January 2011, a new rate of 10% will apply to all companies except energy and utility providers, which will pay a 10% surcharge and thus incur a rate of 20%.
 These will include electricity, fuel, telephone service and water providers.

-As an anti-avoidance provision, it will not apply in respect of any commercial activity being carried out before 25 June 2009 and that is reorganized by the taxpayer in the name of a different entity for the purpose of benefiting from the scheme.
+As an anti-avoidance provision, it will not apply in respect of any commercial activity being carried out before 25 June 2009 and that is reorganised by the taxpayer in the name of a different entity for the purpose of benefiting from the scheme.